pelya/dpmaster-udp-hole-punching/readme.txt

 will force dpmaster to accept servers, and answer to requests, only when they're related to either Q3A or Transfusion.
 At the opposite:

-        dpmaster --game-policy reject AnnoyingGame1 BoringGame2
+        dpmaster --game-policy reject AnnoyingGame

-will accept any game messages, but those related to either AnnoyingGame1 or BoringGame2.
+will accept any game messages, but those related to AnnoyingGame.

 You can have multiple "--game-policy" lists on the same command line, but they must all use the same policy ("accept" or "reject").

 As you can see in the first example, "Quake3Arena" is the name you'll have to use for Q3A.
-The other game names only depend on what code names they choose to advertize their servers and make their requests.
+The other game names only depend on what code names they choose for advertising their servers and making their requests.

 Two final warnings regarding this option.
 First, be careful, the names are case- sensitive.
 And second, this option expects at least 2 parameters (accept/reject,